StringConvert.java

 */

-public <T> void registerMethodConstructor(final Class<T> cls, String toStringMethodName) {
+public <T> void registerMethodConstructor(Class<T> cls, String toStringMethodName) {

 if (cls == null) {